rosell-dk/formula/README.md

 # formula
-Generic engine for parsing and running excel-like formulas
+Generic engine for parsing and running excel-like formulas plus a library

-## No functions predefined
+## Adding functions
 formula is born without any functions.
 It is however very easy to add a function:

 ```javascript